Congestion levy

 An annual return is your declaration of the number of parking spaces within the car park that you own or operate and how you claim an exemption or concession.

-After registering, you will receive an annual return from us each November.
+After registering, you will receive an annual return from us.
+Usually this is sent out each November but this year (2025) you will receive it in December.
 You must complete the return and send it back to us by 21 January the following year.

-We use this information to calculate your assessment, which is sent in mid-April.
+We use this information to calculate your assessment, which is sent in mid-March.
 You can pay in full or in equal, quarterly instalments (21 June, 21 September, 21 November and 22 February).

 Calculating the levy